davidmalcolm/texi2rst/output/how-to-use-inline-assembly-language-in-c-code.rst

   of the operand
   in the list of operands in the assembler template.
-For example if there are two output operands and three inputs, use %2 in the template to refer to the first input operand,
-  %3 for the second, and %4 for the third.
+For example if there are two output operands and three inputs, use :samp:`%2` in the template to refer to the first input operand, :samp:`%3` for the second, and :samp:`%4` for the third.

 constraint
   A string constant specifying constraints on the placement of the operand; See :ref:`constraints`, for details.

-  Input constraint strings may not begin with either = or +.
+  Input constraint strings may not begin with either :samp:`=` or :samp:`+`.
-  When you list more than one possible location (for example, "irm"), the compiler chooses the most efficient one based on the current context.
+  When you list more than one possible location (for example, :samp:`"irm"`), the compiler chooses the most efficient one based on the current context.
   If you must use a specific register, but your Machine Constraints do not provide sufficient control to select the specific register you want,